 This includes deep excavation and removal of common site material.
-The development is planned to have 1 level of underground parking below grade fronting George Street and 2 levels of parking below grade fronting Wyse Road.
+The development is planned to have one level of underground parking below street grade facing Pleasant Street.
 If bedrock is found, the contractor will need to apply for a blasting permit and adhere to the HRM blasting by-law and conditions of the blasting permit.
 Alternatively, if a blasting permit can not be obtained the site's bedrock will be broken by a series of rock breakers to reach footing elevation.